mahirsowad3/Auction-House-Website/README.md

 1. Use the search bar on the top left side of the page (placeholder: "search by name or description").
 2. As you type, only items containing the typed string in their name or description will appear.
 3. To undo the search, clear the search bar.
-4. In addition to this, you can also search items by price range, and when that happens, only items with a price without the typed range will be shown.
+4. In addition to this, you can also search items by price range, and when that happens, only items with a price within the typed range will be shown.

 ### Seller Use-Cases